 Under certain circumstances, individuals may challenge the validity of a prenuptial agreement.
 If a prenuptial agreement contains certain improperly drafted provisions, the prenuptial agreement may not be valid.
 Improper provisions include determination of child support and custody issues and unconsciousable clauses which would result in financial hardship to one of the parties.
 Another basis for challenging the validity of a prenuptial agreement occurs if one of the parties is coerced into signing the agreement by force or other type of duress.
 Failure of one of the parties to fully disclose all of their assets or debts also may form a basis for challenging the validity of a prenuptial agreement.

 New Jersey Divorce Lawyers of the Hartman Group in Moorestown, NJ, Represents Individuals in Drafting, Enforcing and Challenging Prenuptial Agreements

 Enter your New Jersey marriage or civil union with financial peace of mind by having a legally enforceable prenuptial agreement in place.
-Moorestown divorce lawyer, Frances A. Hartman works with couples to draft enforceable prenuptial agreements with professionalism and confidentiality.
+Moorestown divorce lawyers at the Hartman Group works with couples to draft enforceable prenuptial agreements with professionalism and confidentiality.
 The law offices of the Hartman Group are conveniently located in Moorestown, New Jersey to serve individuals and couples throughout New Jersey including those in Burlington County, Camden County, Gloucester County, Cumberland County, Cape May County, Salem County and Atlantic County, including the Cherry Hill and Haddonfield regions.
 Call our offices today at 856-235-4511 to schedule your confidential consultation with a reputable NJ divorce lawyer or contact us online.